 For centuries, Muslim women have been used as the image of Islam, but never the voice of Islam.
 In both non-Muslim and Muslim communities, Muslim women and women of color are expected to be contributors rather than leaders as they often experience spaces that cater to the male experience or are dominantly led by people who identify as male, often see their stories and the stories of their people erased from history, and find their voices completely silenced while their images remain on display.
 Muslim Women For is an organization of diverse women leaders whose vision is to foster vibrant Muslim societies that work to create lasting social change.

-Muslims for Social Justice was founded in North Carolina in 2013 to offer liberation theology perspective in Islam.
+Muslims for Social Justice was founded in North Carolina to offer liberation theology perspective in Islam.
 MSJ will prioritize fighting racism, white supremacy and sexism within as well as beyond the Muslim community.
 Believing that organizing people on the grassroots, rather than charity or mere electoral/legal avenues, will change the balance of power to bring the necessary progressive change, MSJ will build power and change the balance of power by centering the leadership and self-determination of marginalized Muslims, and approaching our organizing through an intersectional lens.

 For more than 20 years, the Council on American-Islamic Relations has advocated for the civil rights of American Muslims.
 Our Columbus chapter is one of the busiest and most dynamic of CAIR’s thirty nationwide affiliates – defending, representing, and educating our community.
 CAIR-Columbus’ Legal Advocacy efforts work to ensure the equal protection of the law for Muslims in Ohio.
 By working to uphold the constitution, they reinforce the American principles of justice and freedom for all Americans.